 Making the prefect pie crust is an essential baking skill!
 While buying a pre-made pie crust is easy, successfully making your own earns you some well deserved respect.
 It really isn’t that hard, and you can make it in big batches to put in the freezer and pull out whenever you need it!
-The recipe below is for one pie crust, so if you need a top layer, double the recipe!
+This crust works best if you par-bake it for 15-20 minutes before you add the filling The recipe below is for one pie crust, so if you need a top layer, double the recipe!

 - The less water you use, the less likely your crust will shrink in the baking process – try not to overdo it!

 - The fraisage is essential for blending the fat and flour and resulting in a flakier crust.
 It’s really fun to do also!